Dio990521/Pokemon-Gen-Shin/README.md

 # Pokemon-Gen-Shin
-A Unity game which combines all elements from Pokemon Emerald and Genshin
+A Unity game which combines some elements from Pokemon Emerald and Genshin

 Code Only, No sprites